Vargodl/DVwords-WeekenStrung/README.md

 April 3rd

-I just started a new, separate thread holding thep ictures from Margie's party, which you can goto if you select the "Vargodl" at the topleftof this page.
+I just started a new, separate thread holding the pictures from Margie's party, which you can goto if you select the "Vargodl" at the top left of this page.

-Today was a 'returning to our "new" reality--home with an increasing sense of technological home security.
-Margie may have mentioned that we had 'bigfoot' apparently come to visit us (aka case the joint) a couple of weeks ago.
+Today was a further 'returning to our "new" reality--home with an increasing sense of technological home security.
+Margie may have mentioned that we had 'bigfoot' apparently come to visit us (aka case the joint) a couple of weeks ago. courtesy of snowfall, we saw his yeti tracks and became concerned about security--we have many windows (although new, secure and casement) and doors which are protective, but wont keep out someone with the need to enter.

+Over the past weeks since biggie oggled, we've significantly upgraded our security--now with motion detectors, lights, videocameras, sirens as well as central monitoring (re-initiated) and non-denomininational space lasers which remotely inject Bill Gates' most uptodate-but excruciatingly painful, GPS tracking chips into the buttocks (and, in fact, the bollocks, if they are present) of unwanted uninvited visitors.

+Security is important especially as we occasionally leave our kitties over night though we have the capability to see them on the little remote screen now.

+We are very fortunate to have some nice stuff and live in one of the safest places around Boston.
+Nonetheless, "some nice stuff" sometimes attracts the riff and the raff.
+But we don't want to be owned by our possessions.

 2 April